dan-lee-odinson/coworking-with-claude/README.md

 11. **Product and niche selection matter more than content volume.** A smart ring affiliate site sounded narrow and monetizable, but choosing the right products, programs, buyer intent, commission structure, and competitive angle required far more research than the hype suggests.
 12. **Revenue takes longer than the AI-content narrative implies.** My approximate spend was $300, while affiliate earnings were $4.08.
 That does not prove the model can never work, but it does show that profitability is not automatic, immediate, or guaranteed just because AI can produce the site.
 13. **Treat AI side projects as experiments first, businesses second.** The most valuable result was not affiliate income; it was learning how to manage an agentic AI workflow, test automation claims against reality, and document what worked, what failed, and what still required human judgment.
+14. **Shipping is its own skill.** Writing the code is a fraction of the work.
+Packaging, store assets, a hosted privacy policy, permission justifications, and a review process are the real "last mile" of an app.
+15. **Your role deepens as the project gets more technical.** On the app I moved from director to co-creator and tester — running every build and finding bugs by *using* the thing, not by reading the code.
+16. **Test by clicking, not by reading.** The bugs that mattered (a placeholder on the live privacy page, the live-vs-demo data states, the calendar buttons) only showed up when I used the extension end to end.
+17. **A public launch isn't a warm welcome.** Disclosing AI involvement drew some "AI slop" hostility; the useful signal was the specific domain feedback, which I folded straight into the roadmap.

-The rest of this README walks through how I learned each of these by building two projects.
+The rest of this README walks through how I learned each of these by building three projects.

 ---